nchenevey1/gimp-comfy-tools/README.md

 * Must have https://github.com/nchenevey1/comfyui-gimp-nodes for sending and receiving websocket RGBA data

 * Currently uses specific nodes
-  - (Default EmptyLatentImage node, CheckPointLoderSimple node, CLIPTextEncode node, and KSampler node)
+  - (Default EmptyLatentImage node, CheckPointLoaderSimple node, CLIPTextEncode node, and KSampler node)

 * Searches for prompt text nodes by searching CLIPTextEncode nodes for 'pos' and 'neg' in title
   - (Positive prompt node must have 'pos' somewhere in title, negative prompt node must have 'neg')